tromp/tromp.github.io/_posts/2026-01-28-largest-number-revised.md

 denote BB(n), is defined as the maximal number of steps taken by an n-state Turing Machine (TM) with a binary tape alphabet, starting from an all-0 tape, before halting.

-Note that output of a number M written in binary only gets credited for its length log<sub>2</sub>(M+1).
+Note that this is stretching the meaning of "representable" a bit, since BB considers the runtime of the machine instead of its output.
+Besides the above BB (that Radó called S), Radó did define another function called Σ that considers the output of the machine as a number in unary, namely the number of 1s in the final tape contents.
+But BB has received more attention as it allows one to determine from BB(n) all halting n-state machines.

-Here we have a discrepancy between how the size of a TM is measured, in states, versus how program size is measured, in bits.
+The definition also leaves a discrepancy between how the size of a TM is measured, in states, versus how program size is measured, in bits.
 Fortunately there is a straightforward binary encoding of n-state TMs, which is entirely determined by its transition function.